Emirates Trip. Day 8: Dubai

 See videos below to feel the thrill... :-P

 We were given 30 minutes for the ride before we ventured into the desert.
-We were offered with the astonishing scenes of endless desert.
+We were offered the astonishing scenes of endless desert.

 Our troop was joint with the others